 follow the local agreed process for management of an occupational exposure incident and follow the management of occupational injuries flow chart.

-Read the occupational exposure including sharps literature review to find out more about why we do things this way for occupational exposure.
+Read the management of occupational exposure to Blood Borne Viruses (BBVs) literature review to find out more about why we do things this way for occupational exposure.